Bayes Adaptive Monte Carlo Tree Search for Offline Model-based Reinforcement Learning: Methodology

-The ensemble can also be used for uncertainty quantification.
-As aforementioned, our algorithm relies on thorough search on the learned world models.
-Without any constraints on the search process, the learned policy may overfit to an inaccurate model (by overestimating the expected return) and fail in the true MDP.
 Although the agent could adapt its belief and follow more reliable ensemble members in the Bayesian RL framework, there could be regions in the state-action space where none of the members generalize well, as they are all learned from a static offline dataset.
-A typical solution is to construct a P-MDP (see Section \ref{rel_works}), which lower-bounds the true MDP and discourages the policy from regions where there is large discrepancy between the true and learned world models.
-We construct the P-MDP by modifying each reward estimation $r$ into $\tilde{r}$: ($\mu_\theta(s, a) = \sum_{i=1}^K b(\theta)(i) \mu_{\theta}^i(s, a)$)
+A typical solution for such uncertainty is to construct a pessimistic MDP, which discourages the agent from exploiting regions with high uncertainty. \textbf{Another use of the deep ensemble is to construct a Pessimistic Bayes-Adaptive MDP (P-BAMDP).}

-The reward penalty is weighted by a hyperparameter $\lambda > 0$ and corresponds to the standard deviation (std) of the mixture of Gaussian dynamics models, where $\mu_{\theta}^i$ and $\sigma_{\theta}^i$ are the mean and std from the ensemble member $i$.
-This penalty design combines epistemic and aleatoric model uncertainty and has been shown to be successful at capturing errors in predicted dynamics (\cite{DBLP:conf/iclr/LuBPOR22})\footnote{In the original literature (\cite{DBLP:conf/nips/Lakshminarayanan17, DBLP:conf/iclr/LuBPOR22}), the ensemble is treated as a uniformly-weighted mixture model, i.e., $b(\theta)(i) = 1/K,\ (i=1, \cdots K)$, since their belief is not adaptive.
-Equation (\ref{p-rwd}) fits into the Bayesian RL framework by adapting the belief $b(\theta)$, which is part of our novelty.}.